damonallison/kafka-test/README.md

 * To effeciently and quickly distribute data between systems.
 * Simplify system-system communication.
 Avoid API callback hell.

+#### Messaging

+Kafka has many advantages over traditional queuing anad pub/sub systems.

+* Compared to queues
+  * In a queue, each message goes to one listener.
+  * Once a message is read from the queue, it can't be read again.
+* Compared to pub sub
+  * In pub sub, all listeners receive a message.
+  * Listeners must process *all* messages.
+You can't scale clients.

+#### Streaming

-* As a messaging system.
+* Use kafka s a stream processor.
+  * You can build a stream of streams to control data flow.
+  * Example : use the Streams API to compute aggregations from 2 streams of activity, publishing the results to a new stream.

+#### Scaling

 * Consumers can be scaled as a group.
   * Each message is delivered once per group, not per listener.

-    * Maintains an ordered historical record.
-        * Ordering is lost in traditional queuing systems, as messages are delivered async to consumers.
-        * Consumers can reply past messages.
+* Handles streaming real-time data *and* batch systems that need to process data on a fixed interval.

 * As a storage system.
   * Kafka stores records with a fast, constant performance regardless of partition size.
   * Guaranteed delivery.

-* As a stream processor.
-    * You can build a stream of streams to control data flow.
-    * Example : use the Streams API to compute aggregations from stream activity, publishing the results to a new stream.
+* Ordering is lost in traditional queuing systems, as messages are delivered async to consumers.
+With Kafka, each consumer group receives messages per partition *in order*.

+---

-### Architecture
+## Architecture

 * Design motivations for Kafka.
   * High throughput to support web scale log streams.
   * Support backlogs to support ETL, bursting data in / out.
   * Low latency message delivery to replace RabbitMQ / messaging systems.
-    * Streaming.
+  * Provide streaming capabilities.
   * Fault tolerant.

 ## Core APIs